David-Louis Constant de Rebecque: Career

 David-Louis Constant de Rebecque, Gouache of the collection of Mrs. Noel Blakiston, London.

 Constant d'Hermenches joined the Dutch States Army in 1736, serving as cadet in his father's regiment.
 He was promoted to captain in 1741 and served as an aide-de-camp to his father at the Battle of Fontenoy, where he was wounded.
 He covered the scar above his left eye with a black band across his forehead.
 Constant d'Hermenches was given command of the Prince of Orange's company in 1748.
 In 1764, he joined the French Royal Army, and served with the Eptingen Regiment in the French conquest of Corsica in 1768.
 Constant d'Hermenches reached the rank of maréchal de camp in 1780, and also served as governor of La Rochelle.
 He died in Paris on 25 February 1785.

 He kept up a long correspondence (1760-1776) with Isabelle van Tuyll van Serooskerken, the future Isabelle de Charrière.

 Family

 Constant d'Hermenches entered an arranged marriage in 1744 with the daughter of the mayor of Lausanne Louise Anna Jeanne Françoise de Seigneux (1715–1772).
 In The Hague in 1750 they had a son Guillaume Anne de Constant Rebecque de Villars with as godparents William IV, Prince of Orange and his wife Anne, Princess Royal and Princess of Orange.
+Louise de Seigneux died 12 september 1772 in Lausanne.

 From his first marriage to Louise Anna Jeanne Françoise de Seigneux (1715-1772):